- Home

 Women's History

-Here are the women of the Jackson Police Department!
 Since hiring its first female officer in 1947, JPD has had dozens of female officers serve on the police force and have made a difference in how the department serves the Jackson community.
 In March 2021, there were six sworn female officers working for JPD.
 They are (left to right) Officer Madison Mulder, Officer Rachel Kuhn, Officer Kellsie Baker, Sergeant Holly Rose, Officer Brandi Davis, and Officer Autumn Schram.

 Annie Wallen